DongDong500/CEbm-SAM/README.md

 ## Getting Started
-We also provide GUI to test on sample images
+We provide GUI to test on sample images

 1. GUI